theimowski/talk-xslt-right-tool-for-job/slides/index.md

 ' Poor tooling
 ' Oxygen XML Editor
 ' Rather nothing more than standard XML tooling
-' Use scripts for testing the transform
+' tooling might not be crucial - code is not so terse anymore ' Use scripts for testing the transform
 ' Editor extensions?